-I have a distinct memory in high school when one of my friends held up a wrapper that had the company’s website printed on it and we all thought it was so funny for a company to have a website.
+I have a distinct memory of high school when one of my friends held up a wrapper that had the company’s website printed on it and we all thought it was so funny for a company to have a website.
 I mean, what was the point?
 Who was going to visit a company’s website?

-Granted, this was way back in the 90’s when our understanding of the internet was that it was only good for school research, instant messaging with friends, and downloading all the music you could ever want from Napster (sorry, not sorry, Metallica!).
+Granted, this was way back in the ’90s when our understanding of the Internet was that it was only good for school research, instant messaging with friends, and downloading all the music you could ever want from Napster (sorry, not sorry, Metallica!)
 Little did I know we were about to experience a huge shift in how businesses would market their products and services.

-One result of this shift is the growing importance of search engine optimization, or SEO.
+One result of this shift is the growing importance of search engine optimization or SEO.
 Another result is increased competition because the barrier to entry, to create a website, is now so low.

 To put that into perspective, even if I came in dead last in 1970, I would have placed 127th.
 To place 127th now, I’d need to be among some of the best marathon runners in the world.

 And that brings me to the first key takeaway in this article…

 Ranking on the first page of Google gets harder and harder every day.
 Just like how it’s harder to rank among the top 100 marathoners simply because there are so many more competitors today than there were decades ago.